HumabHatterZed/WhistleWindInscryptionMods/README.md

 * API_dev-API v2.4.0+

 ## 🩹 Known Issues
-### v1.1.0 Changes
+### v1.1.0 Changes Notices
 The mod's config file has been renamed to ```wstl.inscryption.lobotomycorp.cfg```.

-This means that **any** config changes you've made will **not** carry over and you'll have to manually change them again.
+This means that **ANY** config changes you've made will **NOT** carry over and you'll have to manually change them again.

-A number of other changes have been made that __shouldn't__ break your game, but just in case it is recommended that you start a new run after updating.
+A number of other changes have been made that _shouldn't_ break your game, but just in case it is recommended that you start a new run after updating.

-### None so far!
 If you find any issues or bugs, please report them to me asap on the modding Discord or on the GitHub page!

 ## 💌 Credits